×

 3. Building Credibility and Trust

 Consistent pricing that reflects your skills, experience, and market demand builds credibility with your audience.
-Understanding how to price your art effectively signals that you recognise your worth and the value you bring to collectors.
+Knowing how to price your art effectively signals that you recognise your worth and the value you bring to collectors.
 This is especially important when establishing long-term relationships with buyers and galleries.

 4. Adapting to Market Trends